Logical Reasoning Test (Random Questions) - Logical Reasoning

 ||||||||||||||

-Your Answer: Option Correct Answer: Option D Explanation: Since one premise is negative, the conclusion must be negative.
-So, neither conclusion follows.
+Your Answer: Option Correct Answer: Option B Explanation: Clearly, the new scheme intends to develop interest in reading by incorporating the habit in their routine.
+So, only II follows while I does not.
 Learn more problems on : Logical Reasoning Test (Random Questions) Discuss about this problem : Discuss in Forum |

 Each question given below consists of a statement, followed by two arguments numbered I and II.
 You have to decide which of the arguments is a 'strong' argument and which is a 'weak' argument.